 More on these causes later…

-Did Your Saltwater Tank Go Cloudy During Its Cycle?
+Did Your Aquarium Go Cloudy During Its Cycle?

-During your aquariums cycle, you are allowing time for Beneficial Bacteria to build in your system to deal with the Ammonia, Nitrites, and Nitrates that your soon-to-be-added livestock will be releasing.
-During this time your bacteria has not found the equilibrium your aquarium needs to allow mother nature to do her thing.
+During your aquariums cycle, you are allowing time for aquariums beneficial nitirfying bacteria to build in your system to deal with the Ammonia, Nitrites, and Nitrates that your livestock releases each time they go to the bathroom.

 Did Your Aquarium Water Go Cloudy After A Water Change?